Dietrich Fischer-Dieskau, baritone; Daniel Barenboim,

 Published 1886.

-The late songs are great songs, and of the seven
+late songs are great songs, and of the seven groups from the

-groups from the later 1880s, Op.
-96 is arguably the greatest
+later 1880s, Op.
+96 is arguably the greatest (perhaps rivaled by

-and they are among the most well-regarded of Brahms’s entire art
+among the most well-regarded of Brahms’s entire art song

-song output.
-The second is a magically exquisite love song,
+output.
+The second is a magically exquisite love song, and

-and the third is a fleeting Schumann-like utterance whose piano
+the third is a fleeting Schumann-like utterance whose piano part

 except No. 2 are to texts by Henrich Heine, the great romantic